A free fermions in disguise model with claws: Proof of mutual commutativity of charges

 \subsubsection{Cancellation via claw-cancellation part}

-We prove that if $\LopR$ includes a CC-part, then the term $h_{L} h_{R}$ in the RHS of~\eqref{eq:commutator-cancellation} will be cancelled with other terms.
-We prove the cancellation for the case where the extended claw in the CC-part is $\cc{n}{t}{2j-1}$ in the following.
+We prove that if $\LopR$ includes a CC-part, then the term $h_{L} h_{R}$ on the right-hand side of~\eqref{eq:commutator-cancellation} is cancelled by other terms.
+We prove the cancellation below for the case where the extended claw in the CC-part is $\cc{n}{t}{2j-1}$.
 The case $\cc{n}{t}{\overline{2j-1}}$ follows similarly due to the symmetry of the frustration graph, so we leave this case to the reader.

 Consider the case where $\cc{n}{t}{2j-1} \subset \LopR$ is a CC-part and $2j-1$ is an odd integer.
 Then there exist four pairs $(L^{t, r}, R^{t, r}) \in \indepset{M}{k} \times \indepset{M}{l}$ for $t \in \{A, B\}$ and $r \in \{1, 2\}$, with $\LopR \in \{L^{t, r} \oplus R^{t, r}\}_{t \in \{A, B\}, r \in \{1, 2\}}$, defined by